 - Re-consider the value of the internship as it progresses – if it ceases to supply useful contacts and training opportunities and it feels like exploitation - leave it!

-All types and sizes of company offer internships – the more prestigious internships will pay reasonable salaries (and will get more applicants!) and there are many websites that offer placement opportunities in the UK and abroad.
-The government-run website, Graduate Talent Pool, which offers internships for those who have graduated with a 1st Degree or a Foundation Degree, will unfortunately close on 16th August 2019.
+All types and sizes of company offer internships – the more prestigious internships will pay reasonable salaries (and will get more applicants!) – and there are many websites that offer placement opportunities in the UK and abroad.
+For example:

-Employers can also support their local community and help develop the management skills of their existing workers by offering placements.
-However, some critics would argue that employers use internships as a cheap source of labour.
+However, some critics would argue that Employers use Internships as a cheap source of labour.

-The National Council for Work Experience also provide tips for employers on arranging placements:
+The National Council for Work Experience (now defunct) did also provide useful tips for Employers on arranging placements:

 - Plan in advance to ensure there’s a meaningful project that’s appropriate to the skills of the student

 - Draw up a development plan/job description/project outline and have an idea of what skills you need for the position and help them gain these skills